 We will start off by adding the bass drum.
 Pressing the + button near the bottom left of this dialog box will create a blank Note Type.
 In order to make this note the bass drum, we will click Select near Note Type on the right side of this dialog box and follow the path Bass Drums > Bass Drum > Bass Drum.

 I’d like to place the bass drum on the first space, otherwise known as Staff Position 3.
 To achieve this, we can either click and drag the handle to the left of the noteheads seen in their staff position on the right side of this box, or we can type 3 in the space provided near Staff Position The result will look like this:

 Now we will repeat the process beginning from pressing the + button for the other two notes.
 I’ll suggest putting the hand clap on the fourth line (Staff Position 8) and the tambourine on the space above the staff (Staff Position 11).
 The end result will look like this (just for fun, I changed the tambourine note heads to diamonds):Click OK and the new Percussion Layout will appear in the Percussion Layout Selection dialog box:

 Now you can have fun enjoying your custom Percussion Layout without having to riffle through all of the pre-loaded Percussion MIDI map sounds.
 Have questions or comments about any step of the process?
 What to see us feature something else in a future post?
 Please let us know on Facebook or Twitter.

-CJ Garcia is an engraver and quality assurance technician at MakeMusic, where he helps create and edit content for the SmartMusic library.
-CJ earned a B.M. in composition from the Lamont School of Music, and was a drum major for the Blue Knights Drum and Bugle Corps from 2012-2014.
+CJ earned a B.M. in composition with distinction from the University of Denver and was a drum major for the Blue Knights Drum and Bugle Corps from 2012-2014.